Obutler/Final-CIT-281-Portfolio/README.md

 #✨💻CIT 281 Final Portfolio💻✨
 ---

-This repo is a compilation of every CIT 281 course project/lab for the UO CIT Minor.
-(Prof Phil Colbert)

 ![](https://canvas.uoregon.edu/courses/198787/files/13209143/preview)

 Course Description/Objectives:
 ---
 CIT 281 is the first course in cross-platform Web App Development.
-This course will focus on learning more advanced JavaScript techniques and methodologies, server-side JavaScript, REST and JSON, git and GitHub, advanced debugging, and using a number of emerging methods, tools, and technologies of the Web Platform.
+This course focused on learning more advanced JavaScript techniques and methodologies, server-side JavaScript, REST and JSON, git and GitHub, advanced debugging, and using a number of emerging methods, tools, and technologies of the Web Platform.

 - Learn and implement intermediate and advanced JavaScript coding syntax and techniques
 - Learn and implement server-side JavaScript using NodeJS